wilyJ80/jdbctemplate-compose/README.md

 - [ ] Return Person object instead of person name .-.
 - [ ] Adminer database web UI
-- [ ] Do not compile in the container.
-The problem where "you might need to remove the image in case you need to change something" is dumb and not worth the "convenience" of not needing to compile locally.
 - [ ] Add more features and endpoints to example project
 - [ ] Do not login to the database as root?
     - [ ] Add database users?